 Execution as a form of punishment in Pennsylvania dates back to the time the first colonists arrived in the late 1600s.
-At that time, public hanging was capital punishment for a variety of crimes, ranging from burglary and robbery, to piracy, rape, and buggery (in Pennsylvania at the time, "buggery" referred to sex with animals).
+At that time, public hanging was capital punishment for a variety of crimes, ranging from burglary and robbery to piracy, rape, and buggery (sex with animals).

 Public hangings soon grew into lurid spectacles and, in 1834, Pennsylvania became the first state in the union to abolish these public hangings.
 For the next eight decades, each county carried out its own "private hangings" within the walls of its county jail.

-The execution of capital cases became the responsibility of the state in 1913, when the electric chair took the place of the gallows.
+The execution of capital cases became the responsibility of the state in 1913 when the electric chair took the place of the gallows.
 Erected in the State Correctional Institution at Rockview, Centre County, the electric chair was nicknamed "Old Smokey."
-Although capital punishment by electrocution was authorized by legislation in 1913, neither the chair nor the institution were ready for occupancy until 1915.
+Although capital punishment by electrocution was authorized by legislation in 1913, neither the chair nor the institution was ready for occupancy until 1915.

 In 1915, John Talap, a convicted murderer from Montgomery County, was the first person executed in the chair.
 On April 2, 1962, Elmo Lee Smith, another convicted murderer from Montgomery County, was the last of 350 people, including two women, to die in the Pennsylvania electric chair.

 On November 29, 1990, Gov. Robert P. Casey signed legislation changing Pennsylvania's method of execution from electrocution to lethal injection and, on May 2, 1995, Keith Zettlemoyer became the first person executed by lethal injection in Pennsylvania.
 The electric chair was turned over to the Pennsylvania Historical and Museum Commission.